What do business studies students want from module choice?

 How do we balance content and workload across options?

-A coherent workload model underpins satisfaction.
+A coherent workload model makes choice sustainable.
 Map assessments and learning activities to credit consistently across modules, publish assessment calendars and estimated weekly workload, and phase deadlines to avoid spikes.
-Release reading lists and assessment briefs early so students can plan.
+Release reading lists and assessment briefs early so students can plan ahead.
 Where curricula escalate in complexity year on year, ensure the depth of teaching and learning resources keeps pace with workload expectations.

 How should theory connect to practice in business studies?

-Students want to apply theory to real contexts.
+Theory lands better when students can test it against real business problems.
 Integrate live projects, internships and simulation exercises within modules to sharpen analysis and decision‑making.
 Group work often generates friction, so set short group contracts, interim milestones and calibrated peer assessment where appropriate.
 Collaboration with industry partners to embed real business challenges can lift perceived relevance without overloading assessment.

 What should business schools change next?

-Act on what students say: publish options early with realistic capacity and no‑clash design, allocate fairly, embed a short switching window, and couple choice with robust advising.
+Start with the fixes students feel most directly.
+Publish options early with realistic capacity and no‑clash design, allocate fairly, embed a short switching window, and couple choice with robust advising.
 Standardise assessment transparency and feedback practices across modules.
 Prioritise inclusive delivery and flexible scheduling so choice is meaningful for all cohorts.
 These steps align with sector patterns and address the specific pressure points reported by business studies students.

 How Student Voice Analytics helps you